 Q: Have you improved go-to-market efficiency in your past positions, and which metrics did you use to measure your progress?

 Why it’s asked: Proving value is, unfortunately, a fundamental need for any role.
 If the enablement professional is focused on marketing, I expect them to look at lead volume, conversion rates, and pipeline generated.
 If they’re focused on sales, we want them to look at sales stage conversion rates, time to productivity from date of hire, and percent of sales force achieving quota.
-Customer success enablement should be looking at ticket volumes, which tier of support is involved in what volume of cases, and customer churn metrics.
+Customer success enablement should look at ticket volumes, which tier of support is involved in what volume of cases, and customer churn metrics.

 Example Answer: In my last sales organization, we decreased the average time to productivity from six months to three months.
 We did this in three ways.
 We developed a hiring profile, we developed metrics to determine productivity early in the game, and we provided more specific product training.
-We focused on key objections instead of the features that internally we thought were cool.
+We focused on key objections instead of the features that, internally, we thought were cool.
 It was critical to focus on what our targets cared about, even if it wasn’t as sexy.